suetco/suet/docs/installation.md

 ### Requirements

 - NodeJs (>= 4.0)
-- MongoDb (>= 3.4)
+- MongoDB (>= 3.4)

 ### Download and Config

 It is assumed you have MongoDB installed already.
 If not, [install MongoDB](https://docs.mongodb.com/manual/installation/).
-Note that MongoDB must be publicly accessible via an IP or domain if you are using Google Cloud HTTP function (see Webhook Setup).
-If you can, I recommend you use host MongoDB on a separate server.
+Note that MongoDB must be publicly accessible via an IP or domain if you are using Google Cloud HTTP function to handle your webhooks (see [Webhook Setup](#webhook-setup)).
+If you can, I recommend you host MongoDB on a separate server.

 - Create directory locally or on your server
 - Run `git clone https://github.com/kehers/suet` in the directory or just download and unzip right in